 - Decide how much Comfrey Infused Oil you will need and find a glass jar that fits those needs.
-Since I will be combining it with other infused oils, I am using a jar like this.
+Since I will be combining it with other infused oils, I am using a pint-sized mason jar.

 - Harvest the comfrey leaves on a dry and sunny afternoon.
 Use a scissors to cut the comfrey leaves into pieces.

-- Allow the comfrey pieces to dry overnight. **(see note at end of post about dry vs. fresh herbs for infusion oils)
+- Allow the comfrey pieces to dry for 1-3 days on a tray or herbal drying screen. **(see note at end of post about dry vs. fresh herbs for infusion oils)

 - If you do not own comfrey, you can purchase dried comfrey leaves from Mountain Rose Herbs.

 - Use one of the following Infusion methods with your Comfrey Infusion Oil:

 This is an old-fashioned way of making Infused Oils.
 Fill your glass jar half full with the herbs/plants and and then completely cover them with your oil (good quality olive oil is the my favorite) right up to the brim.